autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/verified-roles.md

 ### Verified Taurus Operator

-This role can be obtained by registering and operator on the Taurus testnet.
+This role can be obtained by registering an operator on the Taurus testnet.

 ### Verified Taurus Nominator